-Jim, age 32 and recently promoted to his first managerial position, has just finished his first one-on-one meeting with Anita – a long time employee, age 56, and the team leader on an important marketing project.
+Jim, a recently promoted millennial, has just finished his first one-on-one meeting with Anita – an older, long-time employee and team leader on an important project.

 Walking back to his office, Jim’s thoughts flash back to the meeting with Anita and how badly he responded to some of her questions.
-Although aware of the way he handled himself, the more attention he gives to his behavior – defensive, condescending and interrupting – the deeper his feelings of regret and guilt.
-He cannot stop the judgments and self-incrimination.
-He knows that his behavior represents a trait – that it’s not the first time he’s acted this way.
+Although aware of the way he handled himself, the more attention he gives to his behavior – which he feels could be seen as defensive and condescending – the deeper his feelings of regret and guilt.
+He knows that he has a past history of defensive behavior when he gets emotionally triggered and he feels bad about leaving such a harsh impression with a new colleague.

 How can Jim use mindfulness practice to overcome these traits and eliminate the unproductive consequences?
 Just being aware of his behavior is not mindfulness.
 Mindful awareness is more than just being aware.

 Mindfulness is an act of self-attunement.
 This idea then raises the question of what is the self.
-Without going into the deep waters of metaphysics or philosophy… for now, let’s think of the self as the part of us that witnesses our thoughts.
+Without going into the deep waters of metaphysics or philosophy…let’s think of the self as the part of us that witnesses our thoughts.
 For example, recently while meditating my mind wandered and many thoughts emerged.
 I suddenly had the experience of experiencing myself thinking.
 It is this awareness of being aware that emerges during this process.

 In other words when we become mindful, we realize that we are not our thoughts; we become an observer of our thoughts, in the moment, without judging them.
 We become aware that our mind’s activities are not the totality of who we are.
 It’s from this meta-position that we can decrease the gap between emotional impulse and action.
 As Jon Kabat Zinn observes, “Ordinary thoughts course through our mind like a deafening waterfall.”